scikit-hep/boost-histogram/README.md

 Python bindings for [Boost::Histogram][] ([source][Boost::Histogram source]), a C++14 library.
 This is of the [fastest libraries][] for histogramming, while still providing the power of a full histogram object.
 See [what's new](./docs/CHANGELOG.md).
+Powers [Hist][], an analyst-friendly histogram library.

 ## Installation